 Farm visits are a great way to spend a sunny day outdoors exploring, learning and eating al fresco.
 In preparation for my press trip to Happy Eggs farm at Tring, which I leave for today, I decided it was time to re-live some happy memories of last year’s blog camp at River Cottage HQ.
-It was by far the best day out and short break of 2015 – A mini staycation in Axminster with some friends and a packed day full of great sessions at blog camp in a farm in the picturesque countryside.
+It was by far the best day out and short break of 2015 – A mini staycation in Axminster with some friends and a packed day full of great sessions at blog camp on a farm in the picturesque countryside.

 Summer this year has been good so far with the weather really holding up.
-I do hope the weather is just as glorious for the next two days at least, like it was last year when I went and spent a whole day at River Cottage.
+I do hope the weather is just as glorious for the next two days at least as it was last year when I went and spent a whole day at River Cottage.
 I am ignoring the fact that we have had a really gloomy start today with big scary grey clouds looking over London and a rather wet and chilly evening last night – Gaaaahhh!

 Visiting River Cottage HQ for a day out, is an excellent idea, especially for fans of Hugh Fearnley-Whittingstall’s famous TV cookery show.
-My blogger friends Heidi, Nayna and Tina decided to make the most of this opportunity Blog Camp by Foodies 100 and booked ourselves into B&B called Millwater House in Axminster.
+My blogger friends Heidi, Nayna, and Tina decided to make the most of this opportunity Blog Camp by Foodies 100 and booked ourselves into B&B called Millwater House in Axminster.
 (Sylvia who blogs at Happiness is homemade was busy and couldn’t join in the fun but we missed her dearly!)
-With plans to not just experience a day out in the gorgeous River Cottage we also made plans to visit the Lyme Regis and drink in the sights and sounds of Devon.
+With plans to not just experience a day out in the gorgeous River Cottage, we also made plans to visit the Lyme Regis and drink in the sights and sounds of Devon.

 To kickstart our day packed with a kitchen tour, cooking workshop and photography and blogging workshops all of us made our way to the farm in a large tractor.
 Yes, the said tractor ferried us in groups from the massive car park area which has sweeping views of the countryside, up the hill to the beautiful grounds.
-They house a charming 17th-century farmhouse, cookery school and a massive kitchen garden ,a yurt and sprawling few acres of grounds housing all manner of farm animals.
+They house a charming 17th-century farmhouse, cookery school and a massive kitchen garden, a yurt and a sprawling few acres of grounds housing all manner of farm animals.

 Inside the yurt a log – fire welcomed us while we were divided into groups.
 Settling onto bales of hay we got a chance to mingle while the day’s plan was explained.
-But before all the ‘hard work’ began we were treated to some freshly made canape’s, pastries and piping hot cups of tea and coffee- after all what use is a hungry soldier ?
+But before all the ‘hard work began we were treated to some freshly made canapes, pastries and piping hot cups of tea and coffee- after all, what use is a hungry soldier?

 Group Cookery Demo at River Cottage